jaeihn/Multilingual-Audio-Embedding-for-Keyword-Spotting/milestone_4/final_report.md

 ```
 <p align="center">Fig. 7: Simple KWS classifier</p>

 We trained three different embedding models: monolingual English, monolingula Chinese, and bilingual (English+Chinese).
 We then trained/tested KWS on 10 English words and 10 Chinese words, to see how each embedding model affected the accuracy of the downstream KWS task.
+The results are summarized in the next section.

 ---